AndrasKovacs/pny1-assignment/DepTC.md

 Also, despite our best intentions a large amount of meaning and intent is expressed by the *naming* of types.
 Programmers often use isomorphic but differently named types, because most of the time there's no need or energy to express all relevant semantics in types.
 Thus, generics may be good for serialization, but not quite good for pretty printing, since generic functions don't know much about the context in which a type is used or the intent of the programmer.
 It's a common point of pain in programming languages that support some form of printing for all types: the printed outputs tend to be messy, verbose or uninformative.

 But I must stress that there is a considerable amount of research on dependently typed generic programming that enables extremely powerful abstractions (mind-blowing is an appropriate term).
 For example, see Conor McBride's work on [ornaments](https://personal.cis.strath.ac.uk/conor.mcbride/pub/OAAO/LitOrn.pdf), which are descriptions of *annotations*, *modifications* and *information erasure* on types.
 Ornaments describe notions such as "lists are natural numbers annotated with fields of some type" and "the erasure of fields from lists yields a natural number which is the length of the list", and they also enable some automatic lifting of functions operating on a type to a modified version of that type.
-Generics also tend to synergize with type classes: in Haskell, a less expressive language, type classes are even required for defining generic functions, since they're the main mechanism for dispatching on types.

 ##### 3.2.
 Higher-order modules